2019 Mini Season Outline

 Benchmarks – 2 Weeks

-The first two weeks of the Refining Phase will include several baseline aerobic, anaerobic and strength workouts as well as a protocol to determine your heart rate at your lactate threshold.
+The first two weeks of the Refining Phase will include several baseline aerobic, anaerobic and strength workouts.
 This will provide you with parameters for appropriately modifying workouts during the rest of the season.
 We will continue to revisit these benchmarks throughout the season to monitor your progress and update your training parameters.
 These benchmarks are not meant to be stressful, but rather to give us an opportunity to establish baseline numbers.

 Lifting Cycle – 10 week cycle